Wondering where to get charity auction items?

 It’s also likely that the items you secure may be more plentiful and of high quality than what you could have achieved using your personal connections.
 And because the items are 100% donated, if you sell an item for $700, all $700 remains with the charity.

-This is about scale.
+Databases are about scale.
 You need to commit to buying enough access that the law of averages will kick in and you’ll get the donations you seek.